nc427/project-management-github-activity/README.md

 ## Put your items here
 ### Things you understand so far
 1. I know how to make an ssh key and add it to Github So I don't need to login with a password.
+2. I know how to utilize GitHub issues for project management.
 ### Things you don't understand about what we are doing / web development.
 1. Add items to the list
 ### Things you want to know next